 Ellisville in Jones County, Mississippi — The American South (East South Central)

 Location.
-31° 36.881′ N, 89° 12.579′ W. Marker is in Ellisville, Mississippi, in Jones County.
-Marker is at the intersection of Hal Crocker Road and U.S. 29, on the right when traveling west on Hal Crocker Road.
+31° 36.584′ N, 89° 11.801′ W. Marker is in Ellisville, Mississippi, in Jones County.
+Marker is at the intersection of Anderson Street and North Deason Street, on the left when traveling west on Anderson Street.
 Touch for map.
-Marker is mounted to the wall, on the outside of the store.
-Marker is at or near this postal address: 1106 MS-29, Ellisville MS 39437, United States of America.
+Marker is at or near this postal address: 410 Anderson St, Ellisville MS 39437, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on December 7, 2017.
-This page originally submitted on December 7, 2017, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 112 times since then and 52 times this year.
-Photos: 1, 2, 3. submitted on December 7, 2017, by Mark Hilton of Montgomery, Alabama.
+This page was last revised on December 16, 2020.
+It was originally submitted on May 5, 2014, by Robert M. Cook, Jr. of Biloxi, Mississippi.
+This page has been viewed 379 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on October 1, 2015, by Robert M. Cook, Jr. of Biloxi, Mississippi. • Bill Pfingsten was the editor who published this page.